LaynePieri/Property-Tax-Breakdown/README.md

 - Utility or enterprise funds (water, sewer, electric)
 - Grant‑restricted revenues
 - Department‑ or project‑level detail
-- Property‑specific tax situations
+- Property‑specific tax situations, exemptions, or credits

 ## Status

+This project is an early‑stage pilot.

-This project is a standalone, static site.
+It is deployed as a standalone, static site.
 No backend services or user data are involved.

 Future changes may refine inputs or presentation, but the core intent is to keep the tool readable, verifiable, and resident‑focused.

-## Author
+## Author & Independence

 Created by Layne Pieri, resident of Marshalltown.

-This project is not affiliated with the City of Marshalltown.
+This project is not affiliated with the City of Marshalltown or any political campaign.